balder-dev/balder/doc/source/index.rst

        <div class="balder-text-side">
          <h4>Ready-to-use Tests</h4>
          <p>
-           BalderHub projects allow you to install tests just like any other Python package.
+           BalderHub projects allow you to install tests just like any other Python package while staying fully customizable.
            <br/><br/>
            Simply integrate them into your workflow and <b>start using them</b> right away!
          </p>